 - Make Sets – Divide the higher numbers into sets.
 As this plan gets tougher, remind yourself that you don’t have to push your body to do everything in a row.
 Break it down into sets.
 You’re not cheating yourself by doing so.

-- Have A Pause - Do not skip rest days as these are in this program for a reason.
-They’re meant to give your muscles time to regeneration, regroup, and get used to the strain you’re putting them through.
+- Have a Pause – Do not skip rest days as these are important and recommended for a reason in this program.
+They’re meant to give your muscles time to regeneration, regroup and get used to the strain you’re putting them through.
 Skipping them is only going to leave you open to injuries.
 At the very least, you won’t get the best of the workout.

 - Maintain Position – Always make sure your knees are pointing forward.
 Proper squat positioning is of utmost importance!

 - It Is Risky – You are taking it on at your own risk.
 The potential danger is minimal, but it does exist.
-Failing to warm up or do this exercise properly can potentially cause injuries.
-This plan is in a general sense feasible for most, but is still made so it will put you through the paces.
-Simply keep that in mind.
+Failing to warm up or do this exercise properly can cause injuries.
+This plan is in a general sense feasible for most.
+You will see improvements day by day.
+Be patient and disciplined.

-[Make Sute To Read: Important Facts About Treadclimber You Need To Know Right Now]
+[Make Sure to Read: Important Facts About Treadclimber You Need To Know Right Now]

 When it comes to the squat challenge, there’s nothing wrong with asking for a little help.
 Don’t be afraid to incorporate these things into your routine: